 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Ambulance services (continued) We cover ambulance services not resulting in a transport to a facility if you are stabilized at your home or other location.
-This service is not covered outside of the U.S. and its territories.
-Emergent ambulance services furnished outside the U.S. and its territories are covered when furnished in connection with an emergent transport.
-Payment is made for necessary ambulance services that meet the other coverage requirements of the Medicare program, and are furnished in connection with an emergent facility. for more information.
-Annual preventive physical exam Because you are a member of this plan, if the purpose of the appointment is your scheduled annual exam, you will not be charged for the office visit no matter how much is discussed.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Ambulance services (continued) Emergent ambulance services furnished outside the U.S. and its territories are covered when furnished in connection with an emergent transport.
+Payment is made for necessary ambulance services that meet the other coverage requirements of the Medicare program, and are furnished in connection with an emergent facility.
+Prior authorization may apply, see page 54 for more information.
+Annual preventive physical exam \$0 for an annual preventive physical exam.
+30% for an annual preventive physical exam.
+Because you are a member of this plan, if the purpose of the appointment is your scheduled annual exam, you will not be charged for the office visit no matter how much is discussed.
 This is an opportunity for you and your physician to talk about any concerns or questions you may have.
+Deductible does not apply.
+Deductible does apply.
 The annual preventive physical exam DOES NOT include lab tests and immunizations.
-See "Outpatient diagnostic tests and therapeutic services and supplies" and "Immunizations" for cost share. \$0 for an annual preventive physical exam.
-30% for an annual preventive physical exam.
-Deductible does apply.
+See "Outpatient diagnostic tests and therapeutic services and supplies" and "Immunizations" for cost share.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 Services that are covered for you What you must pay when you get these services HMO (in-network): POS (out-of-network): Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 You also have the option to discuss advanced care planning.
 This is covered once every calendar year.
-Like the annual preventive physical exam, you will not be charged for the office visit no matter how much is discussed with your physician.
+There is no copayment for the annual wellness visit.
+Deductible does not apply.
+30% for the annual wellness visit.
+Deductible does apply.
+Annual wellness visit (continued) Like the annual preventive physical exam, you will not be charged for the office visit no matter how much is discussed with your physician.
 The annual wellness visit DOES NOT include lab tests and immunizations.
 See "Outpatient diagnostic tests and therapeutic services and supplies" and "Immunizations" for cost share.
 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
 However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
-There is no copayment for the annual wellness visit.
-30% for the annual wellness visit.
-Deductible does apply.
 Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 There is no copayment for Medicare-covered bone mass measurement.
+Deductible does not apply.
 30% for Medicare- covered bone mass measurement.
 Deductible does apply.